-Community Groups are a key way to build significant Christian relationships and grow closer to God at South Tampa Fellowship.
+We believe Groups are a key way to build significant Christian relationships and grow closer to God at South Tampa Fellowship.
 Groups meet weekly to share, study the Bible and support one another.
 Most of our groups are sermon-based, discussing the message from the previous Sunday.
-There are also groups targeting specific needs including life skills and support groups.
+However, there are also groups for men, women, specific issues, etc.

 FREQUENTLY ASKED QUESTIONS